teiid/teiid-dashboard/README.md

 Teiid Dashboard Builder
 =======================

-The Teiid Dashboard Builder is a for the visual composition of dashboards which feed from data coming from Teiid virtual databases.
+Teiid Dashboard Builder is a web for the visual composition of dashboards.
+A dashboard is composed by a set of business indicators (aka Key Performance Indiocators) which feed from data coming from Teiid virtual databases.

-The project itself is a customization of the original [Dashboard Builder](https://github.com/droolsjbpm/dashboard-builder) project.
+The project itself is a customization of the [Dashboard Builder](https://github.com/droolsjbpm/dashboard-builder) project Such customization has the following goals in mind:

+* To replace the whole tooling look&feel with Teiid's branding.
+* To provide users with a set out-of-the-box sample dashboards to demonstrate how to exploit data coming from Teiid vistual databases.
+* To offer a tight integration between the Dashbuilder and Teiid data connectivity layer.

 If you discover pitfalls, tips and tricks not described in this document, please update it using the [markdown syntax](http://daringfireball.net/projects/markdown/syntax).